seifertT/jira-php-api/readme.md

 Library that provides functions to access the JIRA REST API.

-This library is currently in development.
+This library is currently in active development and will change quite often.
+We do not recommend to use it at the moment.

-A description and tutorial will follow at some point.
+A description and tutorial will follow soon.